 From bibs to cribs, keeping junior comfortably cared for can be costly.
-Financial experts estimate that the first year of your child’s life can set you back about $9,000 to $11,000.
+Financial experts estimate that the first year of your child’s life can set you back about $12,000.
 Again – that’s just in year No. 1.
 So, how can parents rein in the seemingly steep bill for baby?
 Being mindful of how they finance the five following expenses that pack the biggest punch to the pocketbook.

 Medical experts will tell you that breastfeeding is best for baby, offering health benefits that can last throughout your child’s life.